DottierGalaxy50/dg-time_recorder/README.md

 - **The minimized time only starts getting recorded when all the windows that match the element are minimized**, this can be an issue because there could be more windows on a process that the ones you interact with or see, these windows will always be considered non-minimized, a filter is used to determinate which windows should be considered, but idk if it works on all cases.
 If you are having issues trying to record a specific window, try using a more specific text.

-- **A window's inputs only get recorded if it is the foreground window (focused)**, that means that even if a window is receiving inputs, they don't get recorded unless it is the foreground window.
+- **A window's inputs only get recorded if it is the foreground window**, that means that even if a window is receiving inputs, they don't get recorded unless it is the foreground window.

 The code is kinda messy, so if you are thinking about checking it out for anything goodluck lol <br />
 Credits.txt has some links to posts and people yt videos that helped me to make this program.